sngur/Learn-Khasi-App/README.md

 # Learn-Khasi-App
 This repository gives basic information useful about the Learn Khasi app and it also contains the Database of words and sentences that can be found in the app.

 The Learn Khasi app is a free and open source application.
-We are running our servers on the cloud based on the support we receive from users of the app.
+We are running our servers on the cloud, based on the support we receive from users of the app.

 ## App Features